A Generic Approach for Reproducible Model Distillation: Theory

 which is equivalent to

 \item With high probability,

-\end{enumerate} \end{theorem} Theorem \ref{thm1} illustrates how challenging the stabilization problem can be if the model is quite complex (i.e. relatively high value of $C$).
-Specifically, as $C$ increases, $S^*(C)$ becomes small and the term $\sqrt{n}S^*(C)$ shrinks to 0.
-In this case the lower bound for $\omega_1$ is close to the order of $1- O \Big (\sqrt{log[N(C)]} \Big)$, indicating a high probability that the transition to a new sample size will happen.
-On the other hand, since $N(C)$ also increases with $C$, it leads to a larger upper bound for the new sample size $n'$, implying that more pseudo samples are required \commt{to distinguish between} these candidate models with more complex structures.
+\end{enumerate} \end{theorem} Theorem \ref{thm1} illustrates how challenging the stabilization problem can be if the model is quite complex (i.e. relatively high value of $C$). \jeff{Specifically, as $C$ increases, $\eta^*(C)$ becomes smaller.
+In this case the lower bound for $\omega_1$ decreases, indicating a higher probability that the transition to a new sample size will happen.
+On the other hand, since $N(C)$ also increases with $C$, it leads to a larger upper bound for the new sample size $n'$, implying that more pseudo samples are required to distinguish between these candidate models with more complex structures.}

 This result of Theorem \ref{thm1} is quite intuitive.
-It shows the importance of truncating the model complexity so that the term $\sqrt{n}S^*(C)$ is of large magnitude and the upper bound for $\omega_1$ is exponentially decaying to 0.
+It shows the importance of truncating the model complexity so that the term $n {\eta^*}^2(C)$ is of large magnitude and the upper bound for $\omega_1$ is exponentially decaying to 0.
 Otherwise, without further truncating the model complexity, we can expect the Markov process \commt{will result in $n'$ that exceeds computational capacity.}